rahulkumar345/social_media_webiste_backend/Readme.md

 ## Tech

-SocialFLix uses a number of Libraries to work properly:
+this uses a number of Libraries to work properly:

 - Node.js
 - Express.js